erictt/computer-science-learning/source/_posts/cs6250/week-4-as-relationships-and-interdomain-routing.md

 * <img src="https://i.imgur.com/OVJqXFC.png" style="width: 600px" />

-* [Quiz] Finally, we note that iBGP is not another IGP-like protocol (e.g., RIP or OSPF).
+* Finally, we note that iBGP is not another IGP-like protocol (e.g., RIP or OSPF).
 IGP-like protocols are used to establish paths between the internal routers of an AS based on specific costs within the AS.
-In contrast, iBGP is only used to disseminate external routes within the AS.
+In contrast, iBGP is only used to disseminate external routes within the AS.(Quiz)
     * IGP-like protocols are used to establish paths between the internal routes of an AS based on specific osts within AS. iBGP is used for disseminaing **external** routes within the AS
-* [Quiz] Diff between iBGP and eBGP: both for disseminating **external** routes. eBGP session is  established between two **border routes** that belong to different ASes.
+* Diff between iBGP and eBGP: both for disseminating **external** routes. eBGP session is  established between two **border routes** that belong to different ASes.
 An iBGP session is established between routers that belong to the same AS.
+(Quiz)

 ### BGP Decision Process: Selecting Routes at a Router